 All academically qualified applicants are invited to submit an essay explaining their interest in, and commitment to, pursuing legal practice in a small-town or rural setting.
 The essay should be submitted with the application for admission.
 Applicants will be invited to interview with a faculty admissions committee.
-Awardees are granted a 65 percent tuition discount each year for three years.
-This scholarship program is for new incoming students beginning in fall 2015.
+Awardees are granted up to a 75 percent tuition discount each year of the J.D. program.

 American Association for Justice (AAJ) Law Student Scholarships and Awards

 - Mike Eidson Scholarship Fund - Awarded to a rising female 3L who has demonstrated a commitment to a career as a trial lawyer

 - Trial Advocacy Scholarship - Award of $2,500, open to all second and third-year AAJ Law Student Members

 - Leesfield Scholarship - Award $2,500 to a law student for attendance at AAJ's Annual Convention